 The two types of pure substances are elements and compounds.

-Elements are a type of substance that is made up of just one type of atom and all elements are pure substances.
+Elements are substances that are made up of just one type of atom, and all elements are pure substances.
 In the image below, you can see an old copper teapot.

 This is an example of a pure substance, made purely out of the element copper (Cu).
-If you zoom in on a pure substance, such as this copper pot, you will see something similar to the diagram below.
+If you zoom in on a pure substance, such as this copper teapot, you’ll see something similar to the diagram below.

-The substance is made up of the same type of particle.
+The substance is made up of the same type of particles.
 In this case, it is the same type of atom.

-Another example of a pure substance is the graphite found in the lead of a pencil.
+Another example of a pure substance is the graphite found in pencil lead.
 When looking closely at the lead, you will see that it is made up of only carbon atoms.
 Graphite is a naturally occurring mineral form of carbon and is a pure substance.